Leo Express trains to be equipped with additional traction system

 Contact for media

-Leo Express is a private transport company providing rail and bus passenger services in Central Europe since 2012.
-It operates mainly on the commercial route Prague-Ostrava, but its trains also go to Košice and Krakow.
-The network is complemented by bus lines to Poland and Ukraine.
-From December 2019, Leo Express also operates regional trains in Pardubice Region, and in December 2023 it took over regional rail transport on the busiest Slovak railway line, Bratislava–Komárno.
-Together with its main shareholder, the Spanish National Railways Renfe, the company plans strong growth in Central Europe in the coming years, both in commercial lines and in commitment services.
+Leo Express is a private transport operator that has been providing rail and bus passenger services in Central Europe since 2012.
+In the Czech Republic, it primarily operates on the commercial route Prague – Olomouc – Ostrava, with selected train services continuing to Prešov in Slovakia or Kraków in Poland.
+The network is complemented by bus connections to Ukraine, which link with train services.
+Since December 2019, Leo Express has also operated regional trains in the Pardubice region in the Czech Republic, and in December 2023, the company took over regional rail services on the busiest Slovak line, Bratislava – Komárno.
+The company already has experience in the German market, where it operated train services between Berlin and Stuttgart from 2017 to 2020.
+For 2026, new connections are planned from Prague via Olomouc to Bratislava, from Kraków to Warsaw, as well as from Przemyśl via Kraków and Prague to Frankfurt and Frankfurt Airport.
+Together with its main shareholder, the Spanish state railways Renfe, it plans strong growth in Europe in the coming years, both in commercial routes and in public service obligations.

 Log into the loyalty program Smile Club